Find out how much you can afford today

 • If you take out a fixed rate mortgage, your repayments will be the same during this period.
 While if you get a variable rate mortgage like a tracker mortgage, your repayments could go up or down.
 Read more about these and different types of mortgages in our guides What type of mortgage should I get?

-• Most mortgages are repayment mortgages.
+• Most residential mortgages are repayment mortgages.
 This means your monthly payments cover the interest on the loan and pay back part of the capital (the original amount you borrowed) too.
 As a result, you will have paid off the mortgage at the end of the mortgage term.

 • However, it is possible to get interest-only mortgages, which only cover the interest on the loan each month.
 These can be used for residential mortgages but are more commonly used by Buy to Let landlords.